 Excellent results may be attained in the treatment of small enclosures or structures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
 Take care not to overdose during these fumigations.
-A single Fumi-Cel plate will treat a space of from 6.5 to 46 cubic metres.
-A single Fumi-Strip will treat a volume of from 130 to 925 cubic metres.
+A single Prepac from the Rope will treat a space from 6.5 to 46.7 m3.